PauloWgDev/NTUST-UPTP---Study-Notes/Operating Systems /Chapter 2.md

 - **UNbounded Buffer**: places no practical limit on the size of the buffer
 - **Bounded Buffer**: Assumes a fixed buffer size.
 In this case the consumer must wait if the buffer is empty and the producer must wait if the buffer is full.

+## IPC in Message-Passing Systems

+Message-Passing provides a mechanism to allow processes to communicate and to synchronize their actions without sharing the same address space.
+IT is particularly useful in a distributed environment, where the communicating processes may reside on different computers connected by a network.

+If process P and Q want to communicate, they must send message to and revieve messages from each other, a **communication link** must k must exist between them.

+Here are several methods for logically implementing a link and the send()/receive() operations:
+• Direct or indirect communication
+• Synchronous or asynchronous communication
+• Automatic or explicit buffering